impostorsguides/impostorsguides.github.io/rbenv/part-2/2-z-content.md

 It looks like we're passing an argument (i.e. the string "env") to `version-origin` in this test.
 I'm not sure what that is.
 The argument doesn't appear to be used anywhere, nor does "$1" appear anywhere in the command itself.

-I took a look at [the PR](https://github.com/rbenv/rbenv/pull/852/files){:target="_blank" rel="noopener"} which introduced this line of code, and it looks like it might have been a copy-paste error, since the previous implementation of the test did not include an argument to the invocation of the command.
+I took a look at [the PR](https://github.com/rbenv/rbenv/pull/852/files){:target="_blank" rel="noopener" } which introduced this line of code, and it looks like it might have been a copy-paste error, since the previous implementation of the test did not include an argument to the invocation of the command.

 ### When the user attempts to pass the `RBENV_VERSION_ORIGIN` var